-This section deals with the purchase from the point where you agree with the agent to buy the home through to the stage where you have entered into a legally binding contract to buy.
+This section deals with buying a new build from the point where you agree with an agent through to the stage where you have entered into a legally binding contract to buy.
+You should take into account the legal fees for buying a house.
 This stage usually takes 4-6 weeks depending on lots of various factors.

 This is the letter that the selling agent prepares as soon as you agree to buy.
 It captures all the relevant and material information, your name, address, details of the house bought, price, any extras, name of your solicitor, name of your bank, whether you are qualifying for the Help to Buy, and the amount of the booking deposit.
 This sales advice letter is sent to all the key players, you, your solicitor, the builder and the builder’s solicitors.